deanbunn/Pawasheru/README.md

-## PowwerShellSumo
+## PowerShellSumo

-A collection of my PowerShell scripts over the various years of my scripting career.
+A quick collection of PowerShell scripts over the various years of my scripting career.